-- Looked after children or children who were previously looked after but ceased to be so because they were adopted or became subject to a child arrangements or special guardianship order Children who were Previously Looked After Children outside of England and Wales who were adopted. (see Note 1) - 2.
+- 1. Looked after children and children who were previously looked after, including those children who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+(Note 1). - 2.
 Children who have exceptional social or medical needs, supported by a written recommendation from the child's paediatrician/consultant or professional from Children's Services.
 The letter must explain why the school is the only suitable school to meet the child's needs and why no other school could provide the appropriate support for the child. - 3.
-Sisters and brothers of children living at the same address, who are at present on roll at the school, and will still be attending the school at the time of admission (see Note 2) - 4.
+Children who have a brother or sister, living at the same address and who will still be attending the school at the time of admission (Note 2). - 4.
 All other children.

-NOTES
+9. NOTES

-- 1. A 'looked after child' is a child who is in the care of the local authority, or being provided with accommodation by a local authority in the exercise of their social services functions.
-A previously 'looked after child' who is no longer looked after, in England and Wales, because he/she is the subject of an adoption, special guardianship or child arrangements order which includes arrangements relating to with whom the child is to live.
-A 'previously looked after child' who has been in 'state care' outside of England and Wales, accommodated by a public authority, a religious organisation or any other organisation the sole or main purpose of which is to benefit society and legally adopted. - 2.
-The terms "siblings" refers to children who live with the same family at the same address.
+- 1. A "looked after child" is a child who, at the time of making the application is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions.
+A "previously looked after child" is a child who is no longer looked after, in England or Wales, because they immediately became the subject of an adoption, special guardianship order or child arrangements order which includes arrangements relating to with whom the child is to live.
+A 'previously looked after child' who has been in 'state care' outside England and Wales, accommodated by a public authority, a religious organisation or any other organisation where the sole or main purpose of which is to benefit society and legally adopted.
+Evidence will be required on a case by case basis. - 2.
+The term "brother and sister" refers to children who live with the same family at the same address.
 Children living with the same family e.g. foster children and step-sisters and brothers are also included.
 Cousins are not siblings. - 3.
 'Home address' refers to the child's permanent home at the date of admission.
 Where the child lives with split parents who have shared responsibility, it is for the parents to determine which address to use when applying for a primary school.
-Proof of residency may be required at any time during or after the allocation process.
+Proof of residency may be required at any time during or after the allocation.